Volkswagen Group Japan

-Volkswagen Group Japan KK has developed an authorized dealer network that is the largest of all auto importers in Japan.
+Volkswagen Japan has developed an authorized dealer network.

 Volkswagen considers the dealerships to be a major stage for satisfying the customers and having them experience the values of the brand during all the different phases from purchase to after-sales service.

 In order to provide a standardized high level of customer service throughout the nationwide network sales and service staff at the Volkswagen authorized dealerships is participating in regular trainings ensuring their competence regarding product and technology.